inventree/InvenTree/docs/docs/part/parameter.md

 Below is an example of capacitor parametric table filtered with `Package Type = 0402`:

 {% with id="parametric_table_example", url="part/parametric_table_example.png", description="Parametric Table Example" %}
 {% include 'img.html' %}
 {% endwith %}

+### Sorting by Parameter Value

+The parametric parts table allows the returned parts to be sorted by particular parameter values.
+Click on the header of a particular parameter column to sort results by that parameter:

+{% with id="sort_by_param", url="part/part_sort_by_param.png", description="Sort by Parameter" %}
+{% include 'img.html' %}
+{% endwith %}

+## Parameter Units

+The *units* field (which is defined against a [parameter template](#parameter-templates)) defines the base unit of that template.
+Any parameters which are created against that unit *must* be specified in compatible units.
+Unit conversion is implemented using the [pint](https://pint.readthedocs.io/en/stable/) Python library.
+This conversion library is used to perform two main functions:

+- Enforce use of compatible units when creating part parameters
+- Perform conversion to the base template unit

+The in-built conversion functionality means that parameter values can be input in different dimensions - *as long as the dimension is compatible with the base template units*.

+### Incompatible Units

+If a part parameter is created with a value which is incompatible with the units specified for the template, it will be rejected:

+{% with id="invalid_units", url="part/part_invalid_units.png", description="Invalid Parameter Units" %}
+{% include 'img.html' %}
+{% endwith %}

+### Parameter Sorting

+Parameter sorting takes unit conversion into account, meaning that values provided in different (but compatible) units are sorted correctly:

+{% with id="sort_by_param_units", url="part/part_sorting_units.png", description="Sort by Parameter Units" %}
+{% include 'img.html' %}
+{% endwith %}